sourmash-bio/sourmash/doc/command-line.md

 ### Loading all signatures under a directory

-All of the `sourmash` commands support loading signatures from beneath directories provide; provide the paths on the command line.
+All of the `sourmash` commands support loading signatures from beneath directories; provide the paths on the command line.

 ### Combining search databases on the command line